Hai4320/How-mobile-cross-platform-works/README.md

 - Unity is a **real-time engine** developed by Unity Technologies, primarily known as a **game engine** but also used for AR/VR, automotive HMI, architecture visualization, simulation, and animation/film.
 - Cross-platform: Android, iOS, Windows, macOS, Linux, WebGL, PlayStation, Xbox, Nintendo Switch.
 - User code is written in **C#**; the engine core is written in **C/C++**.
 - Important framing for this document: Unity is **a game engine first**, not a typical mobile app framework.
-Unlike Flutter / React Native / KMP — which all integrate into the host platform's UI system (`Activity` / `UIViewController`) — Unity **takes over the entire surface**, renders its own pixels straight to the GPU, and runs a **continuous frame loop** instead of an event-driven UI loop.
+While React Native and KMP (Native UI) integrate into the host platform's UI system (`Activity` / `UIViewController`), Unity (and to an extent Flutter) **takes over the entire surface** and renders its own pixels straight to the GPU.
+Crucially, Unity runs a **continuous frame loop** instead of an event-driven UI loop.

 ### C# and the Scripting Backend